vah13/Oracle-BI-bugs/README.md

    </soapenv:Body>
 </soapenv:Envelope>
 ```
-so, as a result, you can take control of a server if you know 2 public data of server.
+So, as you can see , if someone knows 2 public data of the server he can take it under control.

 ## CVE-2019-2771